JustAusualKid/FiveM-Cleaner/README.md

 # FiveM-Cleaner

-Well Mercy Banned My Account in the end for his spoofer lol.. so here have this you dont need to pay $35 or even log in with a key like you did with mercys spoofer all you need to do is run it and sign into your rockstar account..
+Well Mercy Banned My Account in the end for his spoofer lol.. so here have this you dont need to pay $35 or even log in with a key like you did with mercys spoofer all you need to do is run it and sign into your new rockstar account..

 all that can be done within 1 minute to get back into the server